-Prepaid expenses in 2019 and 2017 consist primarily of payment for the annual maintenance contract for software utilized in the Nebraska Choice Gas Program.
+Prepaid expenses in 2020 and 2019 consist primarily of payment for the annual maintenance contract for software utilized in the Nebraska Choice Gas Program.
 Prepaid expenses were lower in 2018 as the payment for the annual maintenance contract was not made until after March 31, 2018.

 Capital assets consist primarily of ACE's software utilized in the Nebraska Choice Gas Program.
 The software improves ACE's services to customers and expedites answers to customer questions during the annual sign-up period in the Nebraska Choice Gas Program.
-Capital assets increased in 2019 due to software enhancements exceeding depreciation.
-Capital assets decreased in 2018 due to depreciation exceeding software enhancements.
+Capital assets decreased in 2020 as software enhancements were less than depreciation.
+Capital assets increased in 2019 as software enhancements exceeded depreciation.